ourai/ourai/README.md

-# Hi, my name is Ourai L. 🤩
+# Hi, my name is Ourai 🤩

 I'm a web developer, focusing on standardization and industrialization of front-end development.